Updated on 2024-06-28 GMT+08:00

 2. Click to view the scan status and number of scanned files of each server.

-Click Cancel in the Operation column of the target server to stop scanning the server.
+• To stop scanning a server, click Cancel in the Operation column of the server.

 After a virus scan task is complete, you can manually handle the detected virus files based on service requirements.
 For details, see Viewing and Handling Viruses.